haolongzhangm/shell_my/unexeshell/vim_config/.vim/bundle/Vundle.vim/README.md

    " The sparkup vim script is in a subdirectory of this repo called vim.
    " Pass the path to set the runtimepath properly.
    Plugin 'rstacruz/sparkup', {'rtp': 'vim/'}
-   " Avoid a name conflict with L9
+   " Install L9 and avoid a Naming conflict if you've already installed a " different version somewhere else.
-   Plugin 'user/L9', {'name': 'newL9'}
+   " Plugin 'ascenator/L9', {'name': 'newL9'}

    " All of your Plugins must be added before the following line call vundle#end()            " required